pwallace/ia-templatizer/README.md

 ## Contact & Support

-If you have questions about using IA Templatizer for your archival project, or need help with advanced configuration, please contact your repository administrator or submit an issue to the project repository.
+If you have questions about using IA Templatizer for your archival project, or need help with advanced configuration, please submit an issue to the project repository.

 ---

 ## Further Customization

 IA Templatizer is designed to be modular and extensible.
-You can add new modules to the `codebase/` directory to support additional metadata standards, custom validation, or integration with other archival tools.
+You can add new modules to the `codebase/` directory to support additional metadata standards, custom validation, or integrati

----

-## Questions?

-If you need clarification on any aspect of IA Templatizer, please ask!
-Information about your specific archival materials, metadata standards, or workflow requirements will help tailor